-I come from Greece and I enrolled in the Biosystems Engineering master programme in 2016.
+I come from Greece and I enrolled in the Biosystems Engineering master programme.
 I am currently doing my thesis at the Farm Technology Group of WUR.
 My previous studies were not related to life sciences, since I already have a master's degree in Mechanical Engineering.
 But I selected this programme because of the myriad of engineering applications in the agriculture sector and the degree of flexibility, regarding the courses and the scientific research in WUR.

 The increased need for more sustainable and efficient agricultural practices and the interest of companies for agricultural engineers with a strong background in precision farming and livestock technologies made me select a thesis in this group.
 On top of this, Farm Technology Group offers a wide range of thesis topics but the student is always free to broaden the research by collaborating with other research departments or companies.
 Greenhouse related projects, research on livestock technologies, bio-based modelling, arable farming innovations and robotics are some of the topics that a student can explore and gain valuable knowledge.